Lægesamtale psykiatrien

 What is schizophrenia?

 Schizophrenia is a mental disorder.
 It is characterised by changes in the way you perceive yourself, others and the world.
-This is called having a psychosis.
-Typical signs of schizophrenia may be that you:

-• Hear voices
+• Hear voices others cannot hear

-• See things that others cannot see
+• See things others cannot see

 • Perceive the world differently from others